-2023 Statewide Writing Contest ~ Deadline January 17, 2023
+2024 Statewide Writing Contest ~ Deadline January 16, 2024

 Descriptive Paragraph-Describe a person, a place, an object, a feeling.
 The paragraph can be an excerpt from a larger piece of writing or can be complete in itself.
-Put the reader there with sensory details and telling facts.
+Put the reader there with sensory details and facts.
 Limit 150 words.

-Personal Narrative-Write a personal memoir or a narration of an event in your life.
+Personal Narrative-Write a personal memoir or a narration of an event that changed your life or your viewpoint.
 Try to cover a very short period of time.
 Details are important.
 Be sure to use active, vivid verbs.
 Combine description with action to put the reader there.
 Limit 2000 words.

 Poem-It can rhyme, but it doesn't have to.
 It can be metered or free verse.
-Try including similes, metaphors. personification.
+Try including metaphors, personification, similes.
 Experiment with repetition, alliteration, onomatopoeia.
 Limit, 66 lines.